Kasreti/kasreti.github.io/content/pages/about/index.md

 Welcome to kasreti's crib!
 This is basically where I'll put any long ramblings I have -- but what should you expect here?

 ## Linguistics and conlangs
 I do reading on my own about linguistics quite often, so I'll put any new discoveries that I find cool here and share them.
-I'll *try* to put more explainer notes around to clarify some terminology since 90% of the people reading this blog will have zero clue about linguistics.
-You might also see personal advancements in Japanese here.
+I'll *try* to put more explainer notes around to clarify some terminology since 90% of the people reading this blog will have zero clue about linguistics, so it might get quite rambly.

 On the other hand, I'll put a lot of meta updates about the development of Rikatisyï, my main conlang (constructed language -- a language I designed myself); particularly around the grammar, phonotactic changes, historical and dialectal changes, the writing system and just miscellaneous dictionary additions.
 {{< figure src="demon.png" height="250" >}}